'Moon Knight' Release Schedule: When Does Episode 6 Hit Disney Plus?

-We've almost reached the end of Moon Knight, the thrilling Marvel miniseries on Disney Plus.
+All six episodes of Marvel's thrilling Moon Knight miniseries are now available on Disney Plus.

 The show kicked off in March with a cryptic phone call, a tragic dinner date and our first look at Oscar Isaac as Moon Knight.
-If you want to catch up on all the action this season, here are recaps of episodes 1, 2, 3, 4 and 5.
+Here's a recap of the finale, which hit the streamer on May 4.

-Moon Knight episode releases have followed those of previous Marvel shows on Disney Plus, with one episode arriving each Wednesday.
-We know there will be six in the season and that they'll clock in at around 40 to 50 minutes each.
+The next Marvel TV show hitting Disney Plus is Ms. Marvel, which premieres June 8.

 Moon Knight episode release dates and times